An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Results

 Tables \ref{tab:momentsV_C} and \ref{tab:momentsV_MS} present several derived values that connect $\sigma_{s,{\rm V}}^2$ and $\left<s\right>_{\rm V}$ with $M_{\rm V}.$ Inverting eq.\ (\ref{eq:standardfit}) gives

-From these tables we see that, for large values of $\tau_{\rm a}$ and $M_V,$ $b_s$ can exceed 10 in the mixed case, and reach values exceeding $1000$ in some of the compressive runs.
-Thus, we conclude that when compressive driving is significant, eq.\ (\ref{eq:bs}) does not provide a good description of the variance of $s$ as a function of $M_V$ and $\lambda_{\rm a}.$
+From these tables, we see that, for large values of $\tau_{\rm a}$ and $M_{\rm V},$ $b_s$ can exceed 10 in the mixed case, and reach values exceeding $1000$ in some of the compressive runs.
+Thus, we conclude that when compressive driving is significant, eq.\ (\ref{eq:standardfit}) does not provide a good description of the variance of $s$ as a function of $M_{\rm V}$ and $\lambda_{\rm a}.$

-The third column of Fig.\ \ref{fig:sigrho_sig2s} shows $\sigma_{s,{\rm V}}^2$ from solenoidal runs, which, as expected, does not depend on the correlation time of the driving.
-In this case, which is the one most studied in previous simulations, eq.\ (\ref{eq:standardfit}) provides a good fit to the data, with $b_s$ somewhere in the range of 1/3 to 2/5.
+The top right panel of Fig.\ \ref{fig:sigrho_sig2s} shows $\sigma_{s,{\rm V}}^2$ from solenoidal runs, which, as expected, does not depend on the driving correlation time.
+In this case, which is the one most studied in previous simulations, eq.\ (\ref{eq:standardfit}) provides a good fit to the data, with $b_s$ somewhere in the range of $\frac{1}{3}$ to $\frac{2}{5}.$

 There are two assumptions underlying eq.\ (\ref{eq:standardfit}).
-The first is that $\sigma^2_{\rho,V} \propto M^2_V,$ which is motivated by the fact that the density contrast behind an isothermal shock is proportional to $M_{\rm V}^2$, but the shocked gas occupies only a fraction $M_{\rm V}^{-2}$ of the original volume \citep{Padoan97}.
-The second assumption is that $P_V(s)$ is Gaussian, which is violated to varying extents across runs, as quantified by the significant negative skewness values shown in Tables \ref{tab:momentsV_C} and \ref{tab:momentsV_MS}.
+The first is that $\sigma^2_{\rho,V} \propto M^2_{\rm V},$ which is motivated by the fact that the density contrast behind an isothermal shock is proportional to $M_{\rm V}^2$, but the shocked gas occupies only a fraction $M_{\rm V}^{-2}$ of the original volume \citep{Padoan97}.
+The second assumption is that $P_{\rm V}(s)$ is Gaussian, which is violated to varying extents across runs, as quantified by the significant negative skewness values shown in Tables \ref{tab:momentsV_C} and \ref{tab:momentsV_MS}.

-To test the assumption that $\sigma^2_{\rho,V} = b_\rho^2 M^2_V,$ we plot $\sigma_{\rho,V}$ as a function of $M_V$ in the second row of Fig.\ \ref{fig:sigrho_sig2s}.
-Here we use the subscript $\rho$ to denote that this is a fit to the distribution of the density rather than the log-density, and we consider values of $b_\rho$ equal to the values of $b_s$ in the upper panels.
-Here we see that in general this assumption provides a reasonable fit to our simulation results.
+To test the assumption that $\sigma_{\rho,V} = b_\rho M_{\rm V},$ we plot $\sigma_{\rho,V}$ as a function of $M_{\rm V}$ in the second row of Fig.\ \ref{fig:sigrho_sig2s}.
+Note that this is the standard deviation and not the variance, and we use the subscript $\rho$ to denote that this is a fit to the distribution of the density rather than the log-density.
+Here we consider values of $b_\rho$ equal to the values of $b_s$ in the upper panels, and we see that, in general, $\sigma_{\rho,V} = b_\rho M_{\rm V}$ provides a reasonable fit to our simulation results.